Medical Geography in Global Health | BS

 The Bachelor of Science in Medical Geography in Global Health is best suited for someone who wishes to pursue a career in public or animal health or disease management or graduate work in medical geography, public health or related natural sciences, including ecology, biology, or epidemiology/public health.
 This specialization offers the flexibility for students to prepare for admission to health professions programs.

-Coursework for the Major
+Requirements for the major

-The Bachelor of Science in Medical Geography in Global Health requires a minimum of 39 credits of geography coursework and 19 credits of related coursework in biology, chemistry, and statistics.
+The Bachelor of Science in Medical Geography in Global Health (MGGH) requires a minimum of 39 credits of geography coursework and 19 credits of related coursework in biology, chemistry, and statistics.
 Students must earn a minimum grade of C in all coursework for the major.

 Required Coursework